Dodge, Oklahoma

 Dodge is an unincorporated community and census-designated place (CDP) in Delaware County, Oklahoma, United States.
-The population was 115 at the 2010 census, up from the figure of 96 recorded in 2000.
+As of the 2020 census, Dodge had a population of 89.

 The Dodge Post Office existed from November 20, 1901, until August 15, 1941.
 Dodge was established on Cowskin Prairie along the St. Louis-San Francisco Railway in District 6 of the old Indian Territory.

 Geography

 Dodge is located in northeastern Delaware County.
 Its eastern border is the Missouri state line, and it is 6 mi east of the city of Grove.

 According to the United States Census Bureau, the CDP has a total area of 17.1 km2, all land.